-As part of the HMAs partnership with our Official Education Partner BIMM, we’re giving five students a chance to gain some first-hand experience of the music industry via the Heavy Music Awards’ own events and processes.
+As part of the HMAs partnership with our Official Education Partner BIMM, we’re giving a handful of students a chance to gain some first-hand experience of the music industry via the Heavy Music Awards’ own events and processes.

 The students work across four courses at BIMM’s London campus – Music Journalism, Music Business, Music Event Management and Production.